tamilselvanarjun/codegpt/README.md

 # CodeGPT (CURRENTLY NOT WORKING)

-**Update (Dec 14):** OpenAI made the unofficial API for ChatGPT harder to access and I need to upgrade the the NPM module this extension uses to bypass the latest protections.
-Should be fixed by Dec 16.
-Check back then. - Abi
+**Update (Dec 14):** OpenAI made the unofficial API for ChatGPT harder to access and there aren't any good workarounds at the moment so the extension is not functional for the time being. - Abi

 This is very much an alpha.
 The error handling needs to be significantly improved.